n8n-io/n8n-docs/docs/getting-started/key-components/workflow.md

 You can submit your own workflows to n8n's template library.

-1. In n8n, download you workflow JSON:
+1. In n8n, download your workflow JSON:
     1. Open the workflow
     2. Click **Workflows** > **Download**.
 2. [Log in](https://n8n.io/login) to your n8n dashboard.